jumpinjackie/mapguide4j/README.md

 mapguide4j
 ==========

-mapguide4j is a Java-based suite of web services and applications for MapGuide using the Java version of the MapGuide Web Extensions API
+mapguide4j is a Java-based suite of web services and applications for MapGuide using the enhanced version of the MapGuide Java Web Extensions API introduced with [MapGuide Open Source 2.5](http://mapguide.osgeo.org)

 mapguide4j is built on top of the [Play!
 Framework](http://www.playframework.org) and has no dependencies to IIS or Apache.